 It was a conversation with Beverly Jenkins back in 2017 that got me started trying to find all the threads of Black romance history.
 She mentioned names I hadn’t yet come across as a newbie to the genre- Joyce McGill, Sandra Kitt, Elsie Washington, and more.
 As an archivist, missing information is something I cannot abide!
 So I dug, and dug, and continue to dig.
-While this post goes up to Kimani Romance’s creation in 2005, rest assured that Black romance continues to grow to this day.
+While this post goes up to Kimani Romance’s creation in 2005, rest assured that the list of Black romance authors continues to grow to this day.

 UPDATE: 04/13/2021- I’ve added Anita Bunkley’s 1989 publication of Emily, The Yellow Rose of Texas to the list.
 Bunkley went on to become a successful mainstream romance author, but self-published this first book.
 This predates Beverly Jenkins’ historical Night Song by 5 years, so it’s significant.
 Given the rejection of Black romance by major romance publishers, there are likely other self-published authors I’m not aware of (in fact, I know there are) during the last half of the 20th century who belong on this list.
 I’m going to try and add them as I find them.